HTTP error when uploading an image to WordPress is one of most frustrating error for non-tech WordPress users.

 Why you getting HTTP error than?

-The memory limit is the maximum amount of memory this process can use.
-If you exceed it, the process fails and Apache reports an HTTP 500 error.
+PHP memory limit is the maximum amount of memory a single process or in simple languagr a Task can use.
+If you exceed it, the process fails and Server reports an HTTP 500 error.

 How can I fix http error than?